 At Fortuna Data we provide a range of IT solutions for the data centre.
-These IT solutions are not focused on a single product, vendor or solution but focus on what a business need.
+These IT solutions are not focused on a single product, vendor or solution but focus on what a business needs.
 A business today doesn’t need a football pitched size data centre, that’s where the cloud providers have the space.

 Today for many businesses a data centre could fit in a 42U rack with power, cooling and management all integrated, these types of micro data centre do exist in 21U & 42U racks and we can provide them if required.